avisingh3131/LinkedList-implementation-in-Java/README.md

 }
  class LinkedList{
     Node head=null;
- //to insert a new value from the tail.
+ /*to insert a new value from the tail*/
     void insert(int data){
       Node node=new Node();
        node.data=data;